davidjohnmaccallum/Acceptance-Testing-Ionic-Apps/README.md

 # Acceptance Testing Ionic Apps

-I am exploring the options available for automating acceptance testing of mobile apps.
+I am exploring the options available for automatic acceptance testing of mobile apps.
 At Centbee we use Ionic for our app development so I thought I would start here.

 I used Appium and webdriver.io as the testing framework.
 It is important to take the time to understand [Appium](http://appium.io/) (and [Selenium](https://selenium.dev/)) before you start.
 Appium is a tool that allows you to "drive" a mobile app through scripts.
 This allows you to simulate a human tester and create automated acceptance tests.
 Selenium is the predecessor of Appium and does the same job for web apps.